dustinlacewell/youtube-summarizer/README.md

 - Adds a "Summarize" button directly to YouTube's transcript panel
 - Works with any video that has transcripts/captions
 - Markdown formatted summaries
+- Converse with the AI about the video

 ## Installation